We get asked lots of questions about all sorts of issues

 What should I do if I find a baby bird that has fallen out of its nest?

 If a fledgling is unfeathered or covered in down you can return it to the nest but only if you are sure where it came from.
-If not and it is healthy contact an expert such as the RSPCA.
+If not, and if the bird is healthy, contact an expert such as the RSPCA.
 Unhealthy chicks are sometimes pushed from nests by parents who will concentrate on healthy chicks.

 Where can I find guidance on planning issues?

-Find out more about how Devon Wildlife Trust provides a strong voice for wildlife in the planning system and see our advice on how to make your own 'stand' against a planning proposal on the wildlife and planning page.
+Find out more about how Devon Wildlife Trust provides a strong voice for wildlife in the planning system and see our advice on how to make your own 'stand' against a planning proposal on the wildlife and planning page, link below.